Home/Calculators/YouTube revenue

 How accurate is this YouTube revenue calculator?

-What is a good RPM on YouTube?
+What is a good RPM on YouTube in 2026?

 Does YouTube pay every month?

 Yes — once you cross the $100 AdSense payout threshold, Google pays around the 21st of each month for the prior month's earnings.
+If you don't hit $100 in a given month, the balance rolls forward until you do.

-Can I make $10,000 a month on YouTube?
+Can I really make $10,000 a month on YouTube?

 Do YouTube Shorts count in this calculator?